 Fondazione Santagata is conducting a research on musical tourism in Italy as part of the “Note in Viaggio” project of the CUOA Foundation (Veneto Region DGR No. 1220 of 01.08.2017, code 79-1-1220-2017).
 In order to better understand the demand for tourism linked to music, a short questionnaire was prepared.
 To complete the questionnaire go to this link: Survey on classical music live concerts and listening habits

-Musical tourism is an important segment of the broader cultural tourism in terms of quantity – because the numbersare significant and, according to experts, growing – and quality, because the profile of musical tourists is that of a high-educated and high spending tourist, interested in the quality of places and who loves to travel out of season.
+Musical tourism is an important segment of the broader cultural tourism in terms of quantity – since numbers are significant and, according to experts, growing – and quality, because the profile of musical tourists is that of a high-educated and high spending tourist, interested in the quality of places and who loves travelling out of season.

-To date, there is no research at national or regional level specifically aimed at the knowledge of national and international music tourism.
-The research will tend to outline a psychographic picture of the cultural tourist in Veneto with specific interest for music and classical music in particular and to outline the purchasing habits and spending propensity, drawing some strategic considerations for the promo-marketing of new products.
+To this day, there is no research at national or regional level specifically aimed at the knowledge of national and international music tourism.
+The research will tend to outline a psychographic picture of the cultural tourist in Veneto with specific interest for music, and classical music in particular, and to outline the purchasing habits and spending propensity, drawing some strategic considerations for the promo-marketing of new products.

 The Santagata Foundation carries out the study in collaboration with the CUOA Foundation (“Note in Viaggio” project- Regione Veneto DGR No. 1220 of 01.08.2017) code 79-1-1220-2017) .

 The study, carried out as part of a broader program for the enhancement of the Veneto tourism offer, aims to offer to decision makers and operators a tool for reflection which allows to identify the best exploitation strategies.